Hidden Gems and Attractions Near Jebel Ali Most Tourists Miss

 Yes, but you must follow local rules and ensure you clean up after your stay.

 Q4.
-Is Jebel Ali close to Dubai city center?
+Is Jebel Ali close to the Dubai city center?

 It’s around 40 minutes from Downtown Dubai — easily accessible by car or metro (UAE Exchange station).